 Lincoln Dinner Sponsorship

 The Lincoln Dinner Sponsorship Fund has aided in the acquisition of several wonderful additions to the Shrine’s collections that are unveiled at the Watchorn Lincoln Dinner each year.
-Thanks to the generosity of sponsors to the 2022 Watchorn Lincoln Dinner, the Shrine acquired a fascinating letter written by Abraham Lincoln as a member of Congress in 1848.
-Corresponding with Archibald Williams, esq. of Quincy, Illinois, Lincoln writes of the upcoming presidential election, comparing the two candidates, longtime political leader Henry Clay and General Zachary Taylor, the “hero” of the Mexican American War.
-The insightful document sheds light on Lincoln’s views during a critical period in national politics.
+Thanks to the generosity of sponsors to the 2023 Watchorn Lincoln Dinner, the Shrine acquired a fascinating letter written by Abraham Lincoln to then-Secretary of the Treasury, Salmon P. Chase, in 1864.
+Writing on his birthday about allegations of corruption by Hiram Barney in the Port of New York, the letter is an example of the tense relationship between Lincoln and Chase at a critical time in his presidency.

 Secrets of a Civil War Photo Album